Pr1mo-Productions/Oliana/readme.md

  - [ ] `floneum/kalosm` download models automatically to `???` - is there a mechanism to control where these files go so when we build an installer we can ship 1 big component instead of downloading the world?
  - [ ] What magic needs to be invoked for `floneum/kalosm` GPU support?
 This will allow big hardware to run the game fast!
+ - [ ] Of the models or model formats (`gguf`, `ggml`, `safetensors` et al) integrated into `floneum/kalosm`, which models would be best for various game mechanics?
+What are the hardware-requirement / performance trade-offs?